-The following cURL command makes an Express Checkout call to the Sandbox.
-Execute the request from the command line by replacing the credential values in the command with those from your Sandbox Business account, and remove the line breaks.
+The following cURL command makes an Express Checkout call to the sandbox.
+Execute the request from the command line by replacing the credentials in the command with those from your sandbox business account and remove the line breaks.
 If cURL is installed on your computer, you should get

 success in response to the request:

 curl https://api-3t.sandbox.paypal.com/nvp \ -s \ --insecure \ -d USER=YourUserID \ -d PWD=YourPassword \ -d SIGNATURE=YourSignature \ -d METHOD=SetExpressCheckout \ -d VERSION=98 \ -d PAYMENTREQUEST_0_AMT=10 \ -d PAYMENTREQUEST_0_CURRENCYCODE=USD \ -d PAYMENTREQUEST_0_PAYMENTACTION=SALE \ -d cancelUrl=https://example.com/cancel \ -d returnUrl=https://example.com/success

 During transaction processing, PayPal sends various notifications to the accounts involved in the transaction.
 Depending on the process flow, notifications can be sent to both the buyer (sender) and merchant (receiver) accounts.

 The Sandbox sends notifications for transaction events, just like the live site.
 However, email notifications that are generated by the Sandbox are never sent outside the Sandbox environment.
 Instead, all Sandbox notifications are sent to the Notifications page of the sandbox account to which the notification is sent.

 Review account notifications through the either the account's Notifications page as shown in the following figure or by logging in to the Sandbox test site using the credentials for the sandbox account that you want to view.

 To view the email associated with an account on the test site, log into the site using the email value and password associated with the sandbox account you want to inspect.